shaibanfarazkhan/election-assistant/README.md

 ---

 ## 🔒 Security
-- Input validation on both frontend and backend
+- Input validation on frontend and backend
 - Basic sanitization of user input
 - No storage of user data
 - Safe API response handling